Davit Modzmanashvili

 Davit Modzmanashvili (დავით მოძმანაშვილი) (born 13 July 1986) is a heavyweight freestyle wrestler from Georgia who since 2017 competes for Uzbekistan.

+Career

-He won a silver medal for Georgia at the 2012 Olympics and placed third at the 2011 World Championships.
+He placed third at the 2011 World Championships.

 After winning a European title in 2008, Modzmanashvili tested positive for a banned substance.
 He was stripped of his gold medal and received a two-year suspension.

+Doping violation

-In January 2019, Modzmanashvili tested positive for a prohibited substance of dehydrochlormethyltestosterone after stored samples from the 2012 Olympics were re-analysed.
+Modzmanashvili initially won on a silver medal for Georgia at the 2012 Olympics.
+However, in January 2019, he tested positive for a prohibited substance of dehydrochlormethyltestosterone after stored samples from the 2012 Olympics were re-analysed.
 He was subsequently stripped of his Olympic silver medal and banned for 6 years.

+Professional Wrestling

+On 24 November, 2024, Modzmanashvili made his professional wrestling debut at Game Changer Wrestling (GCW)’s Josh Barnett's Bloodsport XII.